The compression body graph has infinite diameter: Applications

 \begin{theorem} Let $\mu$ be a probability distribution on the mapping class group of a closed orientable surface of genus $g$, whose support has bounded image in the compression body graph $\mathcal{H}$, and which contains two independent pseudo-Anosov elements whose stable laminations do not lie in the limit set of any compression body.
 Then the probability that $M(w_n)$ is hyperbolic and of Heegaard genus $g$ tends to one exponentially quickly. \end{theorem}

-\begin{proof} Maher and Tiozzo \cite{maher-tiozzo} show that given a countable group $G$ acting non-elementarily on a separable Gromov hyperbolic space $(X, d_X)$, a finitely supported random walk on $G$ has positive drift with exponential decay, i.e. there are constants $L > 0, K \ge 0$, and $c < 1$ such that
+\begin{proof} Maher and Tiozzo \cite{maher-tiozzo}*{Theorem 1.2} show that given a countable group $G$ acting non-elementarily on a separable Gromov hyperbolic space $(X, d_X)$, a finitely supported random walk on $G$ has positive drift with exponential decay: that is, there are constants $L > 0, K \ge 0$, and $c < 1$ such that

 We may apply this result to the mapping class group $G$ acting on the compression body graph $\mathcal{H}$.
 A subgroup of $G$ acts \emph{non-elementarily} on $\mathcal{H}$ if $G$ contains two independent loxodromic elements.
-Geodesics in $\C(S)$ project to reparameterized quasi-geodesics in $\mathcal{H}$, so by Theorem \ref{Thm:Ray}, if the stable and unstable laminations of a pseudo-Anosov element $h$ do not lie in the limit set of some compression body, then the image of the axis of $h$ in $\C(S)_\calD$ is a bi-infinite quasi-axis for the action of $h$ on the compression body graph $\mathcal{H}$, and so in particular $h$ acts loxodromically on $\mathcal{H}$.
+Geodesics in $\C(S)$ project to reparameterized quasi-geodesics in $\mathcal{H}$, so by Theorem \ref{Thm:Ray}, if the stable and unstable laminations of a pseudo-Anosov element $h$ do not lie in the limit set of some compression body, then the image of the axis of $h$ in $\C_\calD(S)$ is a bi-infinite quasi-axis for the action of $h$ on the compression body graph $\mathcal{H}$, and so in particular $h$ acts loxodromically on $\mathcal{H}$.
 If $h_1$ and $h_2$ are two pseudo-Anosov elements, which act loxodromically on the compression body graph $\mathcal{H}$, and act independently on the curve complex $\C(S)$, then in fact they act independently on the compression body graph $\mathcal{H}$, as the geodesic from $\lambda^+_{h_1}$ to $\lambda^+_{h_2}$ in the curve complex $\C(S)$ projects to an reparameterized quasi-geodesic in $\mathcal{H}$, which has infinite diameter by Theorem \ref{Thm:Ray}.
-Finally, we observe that the compression body graph $\mathcal{H}$ is a countable simplicial complex, and so is separable, i.e. has a countable dense subset, and so the hypotheses of \cite[Theorem 1.2]{maher-tiozzo} are satisfied.
+Finally, we observe that the compression body graph $\mathcal{H}$ is a countable simplicial complex, and so is separable: that is, has a countable dense subset, and so the hypotheses of \cite[Theorem 1.2]{maher-tiozzo} are satisfied.